bbc/tams/docs/appnotes/0022-transform-architectures.md

 The transform client will then register a new Flow, and provide the Flow ID to the requesting client.

 The transform client will transform each Segment in the originating Flow, and write the resultant media back to TAMS against the destination Flow.
-The transform client should set the destination Flow's `flow_status` tag to `awaiting_content` on initial registration, `ingesting` on first write of a Segment, and `closed_complete` once the transform is complete.
+The transform client should set the destination Flow's `status` parameter to `awaiting_content` on initial registration, `ingesting` on first write of a Segment, and `closed_complete` once the transform is complete.

-Where the originating Flow has a `flow_status` of `ingesting`, the transform client may need to subscribe to `flows/segments_added` webhook events for the originating Flow and transform new Segments as they become available.
+Where the originating Flow has a `status` of `ingesting`, the transform client may need to subscribe to `flows/segments_added` webhook events for the originating Flow and transform new Segments as they become available.

 The transform client may be designed such that all Segments are transformed in parallel, allowing for faster than real-time transforms in many cases.